 There currently is no federal, state, or local regulatory guidance for determining whether a project advances or hinders California's GHG reduction goals and no promulgated thresholds of significance for GHG impacts have been established.
-Therefore, this analysis focuses on construction impacts estimated using the TE's past project implementation database and the U.S. Environmental Protection Agency (USEPA) GHG emission factors for diesel fuel and gasoline combustion in construction equipment.
-TE has reviewed past construction logs for projects equivalent in size and scope to the proposed Project, to determine the typical number and type of vehicles that are actively working to construct the Project each day.
-Based on this analysis, TE has formulated the following assumptions:
+Therefore, this analysis focuses on construction impacts estimated using the Transportation's past project implementation database and the U.S. Environmental Protection Agency (USEPA) GHG emission factors for diesel fuel and gasoline combustion in construction equipment.
+Transportation has reviewed past construction logs for projects equivalent in size and scope to the proposed Project, to determine the typical number and type of vehicles that are actively working to construct the Project each day.
+Based on this analysis, Transportation has formulated the following assumptions:

-- Fifteen workers per day, driving five vehicles to work an average of 40 miles round-trip per day - Vehicles average 20 miles per gallon - Twelve pieces of construction machinery per day - o Two trucks per day for hauling equipment or material averaging 3 hours per day - Crews work eight hours per day with machinery running half that time (4 hours) - o Machinery burns an average of two gallons of diesel fuel per hour - Hauling and dump trucks burn an average of six gallons of diesel fuel per hour
+- Fifteen workers per day, driving five vehicles to work an average of 40 miles round-trip per day - Vehicles average 20 miles per gallon - Twelve pieces of construction machinery per day - Crews work eight hours per day with machinery running half that time (4 hours) - Machinery burns an average of two gallons of diesel fuel per hour